 - To notify you about any changes to our services; and

-- For the communication of marketing materials (including e-mail, advertisements on social media, and in certain circumstances, phone calls);
+- For the communication of marketing materials (including e-mail and in certain circumstances, phone calls);

 We may use your details to make an informed decision on products or services we think you may be interested in.
 This is marketing and we will always ask for your consent before we do this where we intend to send you materials via e-mail or text.
 We will also always ask your consent before we pass your details to any external third parties so that they can market to you too.